suharifernando/Dengue-Predictor/README.md

 # DengueGuard SL

 A lightweight, browser-based dengue fever risk assessment tool for Sri Lanka.
-No server, no dependencies — just a single HTML file.
+No server, no dependencies,just a single HTML file.

 ---